-The Master Patrol Officer insignia shall be a single silver chevron worn on each collar.
+The Master Patrol Officer insignia shall be a single silver chevron worn on each collar and shall only be worn on a class A dress uniform.
 The insignia shall be worn point up, centered on the collar so that the centerline of the insignia bisects the point of the collar, and the bottom of the insignia is positioned 1" from the collar point.